manjot-b/cpsc587-asgn1/README.txt

 Steps for compilation
 1 - Open up a terminal window in the "build" folder
+2 - Ensure that the folder is empty by entering "rm -r *" 3 - Enter "cmake .." to build the makefiles
-2 - Enter "make" in the terminal window to build the project 3 - Enter "./coaster" to run the program
+4 - Enter "make" in the terminal window to build the project 5 - Enter "./coaster" to run the program

 Press space bar to view from a different angle.
 (I couldn't get first person view to work.
 I thought I just